stevebauman/purify/README.md

 ##### Dynamic Configuration

-Need to add or modify rules for a single input?
+Need a different configuration for a single input?
 Pass in a configuration array into the second parameter:

 ```php
 $config = ['HTML.Allowed' => 'div,b,a[href]'];